-I am a principal researcher at Microsoft Research, New York City.
+I am a principal research manager at Microsoft Research, New York City.
 Previously, I spent two years as an assistant professor in the College of Information and Computer Sciences at the University of Massachusetts, Amherst and a year as a postdoctoral researcher at Microsoft Research, NYC.
 Before that, I completed my PhD in the Computer Science Department at Carnegie Mellon University, advised by Aarti Singh.
 I received my undergraduate degree in EECS at UC Berkeley.

 My research interests are in machine learning and statistics.
 I am most excited about interactive learning, or learning settings that involve feedback-driven data collection.
 My recent interests revolve around decision making problems with limited feedback, including contextual bandits and reinforcement learning.